top of page

 Foreword

-This broad-brush study of this issue draws a prospect of a large-scale work, since the visual, performative and the literary traditions from ancient times to this day have left an immense amount of research material for us.
-The relevance of addressing this subject seems to be permanent, because it will always be attributable to the problems of a particular period and society.
+This broad-brush study of this issue draws a prospect of a large-scale work since the visual, performative, and literary traditions from ancient times to this day have left an immense amount of research material for us.
+The relevance of addressing this subject seems to be permanent because it will always be attributable to the problems of a particular period and society.
 The real and the illusory social pressure that dictates rules of self-presentation is being actively comprehended and discussed at the moment, and it is a topic of acute importance.
 Also, the almost universal identification of people with their bodies easily leads to the fallacy that if an individual belongs to a society, their body belongs to this society too.
-Further, depending on the circumstances, rules are dictated, often endangering both mental and physical health of individuals or whole social groups.
+Further, depending on the circumstances, rules are dictated, often endangering both the mental and physical health of individuals or whole social groups.

 The series is divided into the following chapters: